model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 ### Representation invariants

 In fact, these last three `debug_asserts` (that `head` and `tail` index in-bounds and that the buffer capacity is a power of two) are properties that we would like to *always hold* for any `VecDeque` instance.
-These kinds of property are known as *representation invariants*.
+These kinds of properties are known as *representation invariants*.
-Ideally we would like to know that all API methods *maintain* these properties meaning that if the method is called on an instance that satisfies the invariant then the instance still satisfies the invariant *after* the method returns.
+Ideally we would like to know that all API methods *maintain* these properties, meaning that if the method is called on an instance that satisfies the invariant, then the instance still satisfies the invariant *after* the method returns.
 [One subtlety is that a representation invariant may be temporarily broken within a method as long as it is fixed by the return of the call.]
 We will return to this idea when we use Kani!